Carol Hutchins: Coaching career

 After winning the World Series, Hutchins and her team visited the White House in July 2005, where they met with President George W. Bush, something Hutchins called "a once-in-a-lifetime experience."

 In March 2000, she recorded her 638th win, giving her more career wins than any other coach in University of Michigan history in any sport, male or female.
 In 2007, she became the seventh coach in NCAA softball history, and the first in any sport at the University of Michigan, to reach 1,000 career wins.
 After winning her 1,000th game, Hutchins told a reporter that her greatest pride did not come from the 1,000 wins, but from her ability to influence how her players look at life, "to get them to work together and to meet standards, to show them they can lead as women."
 When she was inducted into the NFCA Hall of Fame, her players presented her with a scrapbook with a note from one saying, "I came here a girl with potential and left here a woman with no limits."
 Hutchins noted that those 15 words matter more than the 1,000 wins.

 On October 4, 2017, Hutchins signed a five-year contract extension with the Wolverines.

 On February 25, 2022, Hutchins reclaimed the record as the winningest coach in NCAA Division I history, passing Mike Candrea's record of 1,674.
 On May 1, 2022, she became the first softball coach to reach the 1,700 wins milestone.

 On August 24, 2022, Hutchins announced her retirement after 38 years as head coach at Michigan.
 At the time of her retirement, she was the winningest coach in NCAA Division I history with a record of 1,707–555–5.
-During her career as head coach, Michigan never suffered a losing season, and she led the team to 22 Big Ten regular-season titles from 1995–2021, including nine in a row from 2008–16, 10 Big Ten Tournament championships, and qualified for the NCAA Tournament 29 times, including each of the last 27 years.
+During her career as head coach, Michigan never suffered a losing season, and she led the team to 22 Big Ten regular-season titles from 1995 to 2021, including nine in a row from 2008 to 2016, 10 Big Ten Tournament championships, and qualified for the NCAA Tournament 29 times, including each of the last 27 years.

 Honors and personal life

 In 2000 Hutchins was inducted into the Greater Lansing Sports Hall of Fame.
 In 2006, she was inducted into the National Fastpitch Coaches Association Hall of Fame.
 In 2011, she was inducted into the Michigan Sports Hall of Fame.
+She was inducted into the Michigan Women's Hall of Fame in 2022.

 Hutchins is an avid mountain biker and runner, and continued playing organized softball and hockey until 1998.